 Q: What’s the interviewer’s approach when hiring fresh data scientists?

-Conceptual clarity is very important even if you don’t have years of experience in different data science domains.
-Make sure whatever you mention in your resume you should be very clear about the concept behind it.
+Conceptual clarity is particularly important even if you don’t have years of experience in different data science domains.
+Make sure whatever you mention in your resume you should be truly clear about the concept behind it.
 The Interviewer will also evaluate your understanding of basic concepts which includes Mathematics, Statistics, and Machine learning.
-This will give the company sense of how much effort is required to train the candidate.
+This will give the company a sense of how much effort is required to train the candidate.

 Q: How do I tell a story about myself and my projects to stand out?

 Portfolio websites are becoming more common nowadays.
-If you look at the companies hiring pages, they do ask for a LinkedIn profile, GitHub repository, and your website.
-So, this is a great opportunity to showcase your work efficiently.
-Your portfolio should not be limited to your code and output only, but should also include some writing sample that describes your output.
-It’s always a good idea to showcase your communication skills.
-Most of the time, the hiring person is evaluating if you’re able to clearly communicate your analysis and findings so communication becomes an essential skill.
+If you look at the companies’ hiring pages, they do ask for a LinkedIn profile, GitHub repository, and your website.
+So, this is a fantastic opportunity to highlight your work efficiently.
+Your portfolio should not be limited to your code and output only but should also include some writing sample that describes your output.
+It’s always a clever idea to highlight your communication skills.
+Most of the time, the hiring person is evaluating if you’re able to clearly communicate your analysis and findings, so communication becomes an essential skill.

-If you put your work online it becomes easier for the hiring team to research you.
-So at the time of the interview, they have a better idea of your abilities which could make a big difference.
+If you put your work online, it becomes easier for the hiring team to research you.
+So, at the time of the interview, they have a better idea of your abilities which could make a significant difference.

 The webinar was a perfect combination of practical information and guidelines to kick start your career in data science.
 A great deal of the discussion applies to candidates applying for a role outside of the data science domain.